Víctor Liz

-Víctor Liz (born 12 May 1986) is a Dominican professional basketball for the Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN).
+Víctor Antonio Liz (born 12 May 1986) is a Dominican professional basketball for the Piratas de Quebradillas of the Baloncesto Superior Nacional (BSN).
 Internationally, Liz represents and plays for the Dominican national team, where he participated at the 2014 FIBA Basketball World Cup.
+Liz won a gold medal with his national team at the 2023 Central American and Caribbean Games held in San Salvador, El Salvador.